jj101k/crypt_cbc_jd/README.md

 cbc.rb
   - The JdCrypt::CBC module which will be installed.

-NOTES
+# NOTES

-COMPATIBILITY AND PERFORMANCE
+## COMPATIBILITY AND PERFORMANCE

-Ruby 1.9: Ruby core works, test.rb with JdCrypt::Rijndael takes 0.15s
-Rubinius 1.2.3: Ruby core works, test.rb with JdCrypt::Rijndael takes 0.13s (0.18s)
+Ruby 2.6: test.rb with JdCrypt::AES takes 0.06s

-COPYRIGHT
+# COPYRIGHT

 All files copyright 2005-2023 Jim Driscoll <jim.a.driscoll@gmail.com>, see COPYING for details.